mattheww/gomill/gomill_docs/gomill_package.rst

 coordinates and the conventional (``T19``\ -style) notation.

-Gomill is designed to work with square boards, up to 25x25 (which is the upper limit of the conventional notation, and the upper limit for |GTP|).
+Gomill is designed to work with square boards, up to 25x25 (which is the upper limit of the conventional notation, and the upper limit for |gtp|).